Calculation of crane capacity charts with Eager.sterk

 - Additional longitudinal bending due to change of shape

 For every boom-, jib length and lifting radius it requires a cyclic (nonlinear) calculation to predict the deformations.
-Historically these calculations are done by “nonlinear” FEM (finite element method).
+Historically, these calculations are done by “nonlinear” FEM (finite element method).
 However, this is not a quick process, especially when it comes to many different configurations of a crane.

-Therefore, to speed up this process Eager.one has developed a hand written code, applicable to run different configurations at the same time, without the need for re-modelling.
+Therefore, to speed up this process Eager.one has developed a handwritten code, applicable to run different configurations at the same time, without the need for re-modelling.

 Eager.sterk© calculates your crane capacity charts